DevelopIntelligenceBoulder/microbloglite-capstone-backend/README.md

 # Microblog API

-This API represents the basic fetures of a twitter(ish) site.
+This API represents the basic features of a Twitter-like site.
 The API supports Users, Authentication, Posts, and Likes.
 Users should be able to register, sign in, create posts, delete posts, like posts, and update their profile information.

 ## Setup
 - Clone this repository to your machine and `cd` into the directory.